pgRouting/workshop/docs/un_sdg/chapter_2_get_data.rst

     :linenos:

-Process to discard disconnected roads ............................................................................... pgRouting algorithms are only useful when the road netowrk belongs to a single graph (or all the roads are connected to each other).
+TODO move to chapter 3 Process to discard disconnected roads ............................................................................... pgRouting algorithms are only useful when the road netowrk belongs to a single graph (or all the roads are connected to each other).
 Hence, the disconnected roads have to be removed from ther network to get accurate results.
 This image gives an example of the diconnected edges.